ttu/ttu.github.io/_posts/2022-3-25-logging-what-why-how.md

 Having variables in error descriptions or messages can make it more challenging for services to parse information from logged data.
 For example, monitoring services may struggle to create event data from logged messages, as it is difficult to extract significant information from changing message text.
 Similarly, error tracking services may face challenges in identifying unique issues when, for instance, user IDs change within the message text.

-From security point of view, it is easier to filter out sensitive information from additional data, than from error message.
+From a security point of view, it is easier to filter out sensitive information from additional data than from an error message.

 ```js
 // Not good